Texas boys Mahomes, Bolton looking forward to playing America’s team

-KANSAS CITY, Mo. — Kansas City Chiefs QB Patrick Mahomes was born in Tyler, Texas, went to Whitehouse High School, then went to Texas Tech before being drafted by the Kansas City Chiefs.
+KANSAS CITY, Mo. — Kansas City Chiefs quarterback Patrick Mahomes was born in Tyler, Texas, went to Whitehouse High School, then went to Texas Tech… you all know the story.

-Growing a Dallas Cowboys fan, he’s setting his fandom aside for his first matchup against the Cowboys on Sunday.
+Growing up a Dallas Cowboys fan, he’s setting that fandom aside for his first matchup against the Cowboys on Sunday.

 “My dad was a big Dallas Cowboys fan so I got to watch a lot of games growing up, but I won’t be a fan this week for sure,” Mahomes said.